 Now officially known as “NORAD Tracks Santa,” the operation has evolved with technology and the times.
 During the 1960s, NORAD mailed vinyl records to radio stations that featured pre-recorded reports on Santa’s progress and holiday music from its in-house orchestra.
 In the 1970s, NORAD took to the airwaves with television commercials.

-With more than 150,000 calls expected this year, the phones are sure to be jingling at NORAD just as they were in 1955.
+With tens of thousands of calls expected, the phones are sure to be jingling at NORAD just as they were in 1955.
 Only this time, the hotline won’t bring any surprises.